tdewolff/Dex/README.md

 Dexterous is a small and simple CMS designed for small- to medium-sized websites.
 It aims for high usability and intuitivity for users, while remaining robust and modular for webmasters.

-### Wordpress
-The project was initiated after heavy use of Wordpress for sites.
-Where Wordpress is officially a blog platform, I noticed how users disliked the large admin panel which was mostly for webmasters anyways.
-Dexterous tries to minimize the options users (editors) have, they add or edit pages and manage assets.
-Period.

-Wordpress, while modular, was not ideal to build themes for.
-You have to hide all blog elements and the stylesheets tended to get really big.
-Dexterous is very modular too, but is very strict with themes.
-Themes may not contain logic or HTML, clearing the line between logic and presentation.
-Dexterous sets the basic HTML structure and modules can expand on that, but themes do not.

-Another downside (which is an upside too) of Wordpress was that it's really big.
-The output HTML was large, CSS and JS files are plenty (WP Total Cache solves a lot but is complex and clumsy).
-Dexterous automatically concatenates CSS and JS files and minifies output HTML.

 ### Properties
 1. Fast
  - Makes use of server and browser caching